bbeni/sphugo/README.md

 ![](tree.png)

-## 2. Example - Heap Implementation
+## 2. Task - Nearest Neigbours

+Goal:

+>Implement the k nearest neighbor search.
+Use the priority queue given in the Python template and implement “replace” and “key” functions.
+Use the particle to cell distance function from the lecture notes or the celldist2() given in the Python template.
+Are they the same?
+Optional: Also implement the ball search algorithm given in the lecture notes.

+First a heap data structure was implemented to later use as a priority queue for searching the nearest neighbours.

+### Heap Implementation

 Showcase BuildHeap, Insert, ExtractMin, Replace functionality.
-Dumptree function used for visualizing the tree in terminal (text form) and check for correctness.
+The Dumptree function is used for visualizing the tree in terminal (text form) and check for correctness.

 ```console
 go run ./examples/heap/